SJ-Kumar/SJ-Kumar/JPMsample/BehaviourialQ.md

 - Problem-solving skills: I am skilled in identifying and resolving technical issues efficiently, leveraging my analytical and logical thinking skills to troubleshoot and debug code effectively.

 - Collaboration and teamwork: I am a team player and enjoy collaborating with my peers to achieve common goals.
-I actively contribute to team discussions, listen to others' ideas, and provide constructive feedback to ensure the team's success.
+I actively contribute to team discussions, listen to others' ideas, and provide constructive feedback to ensure the team's success...

 - Attention to detail: I have a keen eye for detail and strive to write clean and maintainable code.
 I am meticulous in conducting thorough testing to identify and fix any potential issues before they become problems.